ideos/gloe/README.md

 pip install gloe
 ```

+## Motivation

+The software development has a lot of patterns and good practices related to the code itself, like how to document, to test, to structure and what code paradigm to use.
+However, beyond all that, we believe that the key point of a well succeed software project is a good communication between everyone involved in the development.
+Of course, this communication is not necessarily restricted to meetings or text messages, it is present also in documentation artefacts and in a well-written code.

+When a developer writes a code, he/she is telling a story to the next person who will read or/and refactor it.
+Depending on the quality of this code, this story could be quite confusing, with no clear roles of the characters and a messy plot (sometimes with an undesired twist).
+The next person to maintain the software will take a long time to understand the narrative and make it clear, or it will give up and leave it as it is.

+Gloe comes to turn this story coherent, logically organized and easy to follow.
+This intends to be done dividing the code into concise steps with an unambiguous responsibility and explicit interface.
+Then, Gloe allow you to connect these steps, making clear how they can work together and where you need to make changes when doing some refactoring.
+Therefore, you will be able to quickly visualize all the story told.
+Inspired by things like [natural transformation](https://ncatlab.org/nlab/show/natural+transformation) and Free Monad (present in [Scala](https://typelevel.org/cats/datatypes/freemonad.html) and [Haskell](https://serokell.io/blog/introduction-to-free-monads)), Gloe implemented this approach using functional programming and strong typing concepts.

-## Gloe\'s paradigm
+## Gloe\'s theory

 The main idea behind Gloe is constraint the implementation of a specific flow into a formalized and type-safe pipeline (or execution graph).
 Every piece (or node) of this pipeline is responsible to transform its input into the input of the next piece, composing a sequential execution process.
-No code of this flow can be executed out of these pieces.
-Each node of a graph is called Transformer.
+No code of this flow can be executed out of these pieces and each node of a graph is called Transformer.

 Basic structure of a Graph:
 ```